2021 APPLICATIONS AVAILABLE JANUARY 1, 2020.

 For more than 30 years, the University of Iowa College of Law has operated an intellectually stimulating and culturally rewarding international and comparative law study abroad program in France.
-The program begins in Paris where students spend several days visiting the courts, the Paris Bar Association, and a law school with speakers including prominent judges and lawyers.
+The program begins in Paris where students spend several days visiting the courts and other institutions with speakers including prominent judges and lawyers.
 Participants then travel to Arcachon for the remainder of the program.
 Arcachon is a scenic seaside town, ideal for study and exposure to French culture.
 It is also located less than an hour from Bordeaux, a French city well known for its rich history and touristic appeal, where students will also visit the National School of Judges.

 - Insurance (Mandatory)

-The cost of the program is $7,500 including tuition and housing.
+The cost of the program is $7,700 ($200 non-refundable deposit due with application; remainder due and non-refundable on April 20, 2021) and includes tuition and housing.
+PLEASE NOTE THAT THE DEPOSIT WILL BE REFUNDABLE IF THE PROGRAM IS CANCELLED.
 Students will be housed in a hotel (to be determined) while in Paris, and the wi-fi equipped Villa Regina Hotel while in Arcachon, with the latter offering studio apartments or one bedroom (shared) apartments.
 The student budget provides the breakdown of other expenses besides the tuition.
 This budget is the amount students should approach their financial aid office about to determine their eligibility for financial aid.